Admissions

 We very much aim to respond within the 15-day timeframe but sometimes more time is required to make a decision on whether we are best placed to meet a pupil's needs or offer an explanation as to why we are unable to offer a place.

-1. Permanently Excluded Students without an EHCP
+1. Permanently Excluded pupils without an EHCP

-Haybrook College Trust supports the Local Authority to fulfil its statutory duty to provide education for permanently excluded students at Key Stage 3, whilst seeking admission to another mainstream school, and at Key Stage 4 by providing full-time appropriate education as an alternative to mainstream school if necessary.
+Haybrook College Trust supports the Local Authority to fulfil its statutory duty to provide education for permanently excluded pupils at Key Stage 3, whilst seeking admission to another mainstream school, and at Key Stage 4 by providing full-time appropriate education as an alternative to mainstream school if necessary.
 Pupils accessing longer-term educational programmes at Haybrook will follow a range of accredited courses.
 Each pupil will have a moving-on plan and a career action plan leading to a college place, employment or work-based learning.

 Applications for places are made by the Local Authority Schools Access Officer, who will inform the Executive Headteacher of the permanent exclusion of a Slough resident from their mainstream school.
 Haybrook College will work with the young person and their family to get them started within a provision to meet the 6th-day deadline.
 Our aim is to support young people to make positive behaviour choices so that they can return to mainstream education.
 However, this may not always be possible and they may remain with us for a longer period of time.

-1. Students At Risk of Permanent Exclusion or Medically Vulnerable.
+3. Pupils At Risk of Permanent Exclusion or Medically Vulnerable.

 When a Slough pupil is at risk of permanent exclusion or medically vulnerable and the mainstream school feels it has exhausted every possible avenue open to it for behaviour modification, a referral to the Secondary Inclusion Panel (SIP) can be made.
 SIP is a multi-professional, multi-agency panel with a breadth of expertise and the key aim of preventing permanent exclusions.
 These places are limited and will aim to offer intervention for 12 weeks.
 However, it is recognised that longer-term placements may be required.
 The pupils will remain dual-rolled with their mainstream schools until they return or complete their education.
 Referrals via this route can be made by contacting Paula Doneghan at fairaccess@slough.gov.uk.